 The Danish case, juxtaposed with its Scandinavian counterparts, is interesting given the shared history, culture and similarities in their healthcare systems (18).
 It is unknown how the different age and cause-of-death mortality trends in the three countries would extend to lifespan inequality patterns.

-Because life expectancy and lifespan inequality tend to be positively correlated (5, 7) we hypothesize that 1) Denmark has higher lifespan inequality relative to Sweden and Norway in females and males; 2) the stagnation in life expectancy of Danish women was accompanied by a stagnation in lifespan inequality; 3) the slow increase in life expectancy for males was accompanied by slow reduction of lifespan inequality.
+Because life expectancy and lifespan inequality tend to be positively correlated (5, 7) we hypothesize that 1) During the last decades Denmark had higher lifespan inequality relative to Sweden and Norway in females and males; 2) the 1975-1995 stagnation in life expectancy of Danish women was accompanied by a stagnation in lifespan inequality; 3) the slow increase in life expectancy for males in ?-? was accompanied by slow reduction of lifespan inequality.
 Because it is well-documented that smoking in the interwar Danish female cohorts was a major cause of the 1975-1995 stagnation in Danish female life expectancy (14), we hypothesize that 4) any 1975-1995 stagnation in lifespan inequality can also be attributed to smoking related deaths in the interwar cohorts.

 Hence, we analyze data since 1960 for Denmark, Sweden and Norway to make a cause-by-age analysis of changes in life expectancy and lifespan inequality for both sexes.
 In addition, we provide age- and cause-specific needed interventions for Denmark to reduce lifespan inequality, and translate them into gains in life expectancy towards Swedish levels in both sexes.